toddbranch/ECE382/notes/L13/index.md

 - Temperature Sensor
 - Capacitive Touch I/O
     - For working with touch screens, etc.

+Explain PWM using two signals of varying duty cycle.
+Explain how this mimics analog voltages for digital systems.

 Different variants of the MSP430 support a huge array of peripherals.